 Bachelor of Science in Nursing

-The bachelor's program can be completed in a minimum of four years, including the year of prerequisite coursework.
-Part-time study may be possible, however it is the exception and will lengthen the time to earn the degree.
-A minimum of 121 credit hours is required to earn the BSN.
-At the time of graduation, students are eligible to take the National Nursing Licensure Examination (NCLEX-RN) that must be passed to be able to practice as a registered nurse (RN).
+A minimum of 122 credit hours is required to earn the BSN.
+Once competed, students are eligible to take the National Nursing Licensure Examination (NCLEX-RN) to practice as a registered nurse (RN).

 Outcomes for Graduates of the Baccalaureate Program

-We have high aspirations for our students as healthcare professionals.
-We support them in pursuing their personal and professional success through a simple philosophy of LIVEWELL.
+We support our students in pursuing their personal and professional success through the philosophy of LIVEWELL.
 The BSN graduate will be prepared to:

 Comparing BSN Pathways

-There are three main application and program pathways for the Bachelor of Science in Nursing program.
+There are three different pathways for the Bachelor of Science in Nursing program, each with their own application.
 Click on each pathway to view admission requirements and learn more.
 To compare pathways, use the chart below.

-Direct from High School Pathway Early Admissions Pathway Traditional Pathway
+Direct from High School Pathway Direct Enrollment Pathway Traditional Pathway

 Senior Year